gregorypsmith/alariss-scheduler-demo/README.md

 # Interview Scheduler for Clients and Candidates of Alariss

-CAUTION NOTES: Database
-We are currently using a SqlLite Database.
-This was chosen due to time constraints and for ease of development.
-Ech time you push to the master branch you will overwrite the existing entries in the database.
-Consequently, switching to a better database system would be a massive improvemtn.
-Moreover you need to take care to record the contents of the remote database(accessible throught the admin dashboard) prior to making any pushes to the master branch.
-This is a major design flaw, however it is known and deliberate due to the constraints under which the app was initially developed.

 How to set up a local environment

 1. Clone the alariss-scheduler Github repository on your local machine.